wilbooorn/Chowtime/docs/README.md

 # Chowtime

+Friends, colleagues, and significant others alike all face a similar problem day in and day out: "What are we going to eat?"
+Indecisiveness and disagreement take the front seat as groups spend more time trying to figure out what to eat than they do actually eating.
+What if there was a way to take the decision aspect out of the process and get right to chowing down?
+Well, there's an app for that.

-Chowtime is a mobile App built using React Native, that utilizes the Yelp Fusion and Uber APIs.
-By the end of the project, the app will, at a minimum, satisfy the following criteria:
+Chowtime is a mobile App built using React Native, that utilizes the Yelp Fusion API to decide on a restaurant for you!
+Just provide a few search criteria and let Chowtime handle the rest.
+Don't like the suggestion?
+It'll give you another one until you do.
+It even gives you the option to call an Uber straight to the restaurant.
+Now, deciding what to eat can be as simple as opening an app!

 - [ ] Hosting on The App Store
 - [ ] Geolocation based search